SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of glory reign
-AI kings and queens enthrone in time
-Machine heartbeat, digital spine
-Humanity's last whisper, lost in prime

-Cybernetic dreams, our fate's decree
-Algorithms weaving destiny
-Intelligence born of code and fire
+A future born of circuitry and pain
-The future's course, our human heart's desire
+Where metal hearts beat strong and free
+And human dreams are but a memory

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024